travelgateX/documentation-site/content/travelgatex/reference/schema/mutation.md

   "operator": "type",
   "typename": "Mutation"
 }
-Mutations are operations that change or update data on the server.
+Mutations are operations that change or update data on the server
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}